balthazarneveu/interactive_pipe/code_architecture.md

 # Code architecture
 The following document allows you to understand how the `interactive_pipe` library is designed if you want to dig in or contribute to it.

-:soon: This logo means some feature are coming in the near future.
+🔜 This logo means some feature are coming in the near future.

-:warning: Undocumented decorators as there may still be some changes.
+⚠️ Undocumented decorators as there may still be some changes.

 # High level view